Davi-S/caad-erp/docs/DEVELOPER_GUIDE.md

 3. **Presentation Layer (UI):**
   Implemented as a command-line interface in `cli.py`.
 The module keeps the UI intentionally thin: it parses arguments, converts them into the command objects defined by the BLL, and delegates execution.
+All user input is expressed through explicit long-form options, and the CLI never accepts a manual timestamp override because the business layer assigns those values.
   No business rules live in the CLI; everything flows through `core_logic`.

 ## Data Model